 The iPad was introduced as something of a miracle device, more comfortable than your phone and more convenient than your computer.
 The tablet quickly gained tons of fans who couldn’t imagine living in a world without it.

-The best way to stay in touch with family and friends during these troubled times is to video chat with them.
+The pandemic brought FaceTime, Zoom and other video plaforms to more people than ever as we all looked for safe ways to keep in touch.
 Older iPads are perfect for this.
 You can either use the FaceTime app that is already on your gadget if those you want to speak with also have an Apple device.
 Tap or click here to find out how to make group calls on your Apple device.

 2. Digital photo frame